Dynamic-Capital/Dynamic-Capital/docs/HYBRID_DEVELOPMENT_WORKFLOW.md

 - Keep `.env.example` up to date when new variables are introduced.
 - Run `npm test` and `npm run lint` before committing to ensure code quality.
-- Use `npm run build:all` or `node lovable-build.js` to compile both the Next.js app and mini app functions.
+- Use `npm run build && npm run build:miniapp` (or `node lovable-build.js`) to compile both the Next.js app and mini app functions.